Top 4 Facts about the Water King Penguin: A Prehistoric Penguin

-The largest penguin alive today is the Emperor Penguin!
-Up until 2010, they have been believed to be the largest penguins to have ever walked this earth.
+The largest penguin alive today is the Emperor Penguin.
+Up until 2010, they were believed to be the largest penguins to have ever walked this earth.
 Recently, scientists have uncovered a new species of penguin that is twice the size of an Emperor Penguin and stood 5 feet tall!
 They have been dubbed the Water King Penguin, not to be confused with the King Penguin, which is still alive today.

-This ancient penguin was originally discovered on a desert in Peru in 2007.
-Although it took until 2010 to report the findings.This great find was actually an accidental discovery of a student of the Museo de Historia Natural in Lima (Museum of Natural History).
-Imagine the great joy of this student as he unearths a mystery, before he has even become a full-fledged paleontologist: a dream come true!
+This ancient penguin was initially discovered in a desert in Peru in 2007.
+Although it took until 2010 to report the findings, it was an accidental discovery of a student of the Museo de Historia Natural in Lima (Museum of Natural History).
+Imagine the great joy of this student as he unearths a mystery before he has even become a full-fledged paleontologist: a dream come true!
 His original discovery was of a foot of the bird that had scales.
-Scales being preserved is a rare and magnificent find!
+Preserved scales are a rare and magnificent find!

-There actually were two other giant penguins also discovered in this same area, although the King Water Penguin was by far the largest measuring the same height as many adult humans at five feet.
+There were two other giant penguins also discovered in this same area, although the King Water Penguin was by far the largest measuring the same height as many adult humans at five feet.
 The Emperor Penguin measures only 4 feet.

 At first glance, the feathers appeared to be just like the feathers of today's penguins.
-Today's penguins have flipper feathers that are densely stacked that allow the flipper to be stiff.
-This allows it to move very quickly through the water, changing directions and maneuvering very easily.
-Although the water king penguins feathers were structurally the same, the composition of the feather's DNA was different.
-More specifically the makeup of it that usually pertains more to color than to ability of the feather that allows the birds to be such excellent swimmers.
+Today's penguins have flipper feathers that are densely stacked that allow the fin to be stiff, which will enable it to move very quickly through the water, changing directions and maneuvering very easily.
+Although the water king penguin feathers were structurally the same, the composition of the feather's DNA was different.
+More specifically, the makeup of it that usually pertains more to color than to the ability of the feather that allows the birds to be such excellent swimmers.

-© 2010 Angela Michelle
+© 2010 Angela Michelle Schultz